 - 1. Instead of accumulating contributions to weight changes over time and actually changing the weights after activation spreading, the weights are changed immediately.
-According to the experiments described in [13] this is no serious limitation.
-On the contrary, immediate weight changes allow to renounce on information about 'episode boundaries'. - 2.
+Immediate weight changes allow to renounce on information about 'episode boundaries' [12]. - 2.
 The weight changing mechanism of the controller acts as if the model network already was a perfect predictor (with fixed weights) which could replace the environment.
-However, the model may be imperfect.
-What should we expect to happen if the weights of the control network start changing inappropriately because of an inaccurate model? - 2A.
-Jordan as well as Robinson and Fallside note that a model network does not need to be perfect to allow increasing performance of a control network.
+However, the model may be imperfect: - 2A.
+Jordan [2] as well as Robinson and Fallside [6] note that a model network does not need to be perfect to allow increasing performance of a control network.
 If the error for the control network is not given by the difference of the desired input for the control network and the model output but by the difference of the desired input and the actual input of the control network, then the minima of this difference still are fixpoints of the weight changing mechanism, as long as the model network already has reached a local minimum.
 The zero-points of the controller's error are fixpoints even if the model network has not yet found a local minimum.
-The minima of the error for the control network can be found if the inner products of the approximated gradients for the control network's weights and the exact gradients (according to a perfect model) are positive.

-2B.
-Note that the p{ij}^k 's of the model network change independently from the p{ij}^k 's of the control network.
+The minima of the error for the control network can be found if the inner products of the approximated gradients for the control network's weights and the exact gradients (according to a perfect model) tend to be positive. - 2B.
+Note that the $p{ij}^k$ 's of the model network change independently from the $p{ij}^k$ 's of the control network.
 A situation where the control network experiences pain and where its weights are based on an inaccurate model will not remain stable, as long as not both the model network and the control network are trapped in local minima.
 If we assume that the model network always finds a zero-point of its error function (which means that it sooner or later always will correctly predict future inputs no matter how the controller behaves), then over time we can expect the control network to perform gradient descent in pain according to a perfect model of the visible parts of the real world.
 As long as the model is inaccurate the controller partly functions as a random explorer who rather uninformedly causes situations that help the model network to collect new data about the environmental dynamics, in order to 'make the relevant dynamics of the world differentiable'.